 Challenge #3: Lack of market insight

-Knowing where the market trends are heading towards is crucial for any business.
-This means having a historic data of purchase patterns and the ability to forecast sales in the near future.
+Knowing where the market trends are heading is crucial for any business.
+This means having a historic view of purchase patterns and the ability to forecast sales in the near future.
 Do you know what your customers are really looking for?

 Challenge #4: Scale

-With so much of information pouring in, how do you scale up your operations?
+With so much information pouring in, how do you scale up your operations?

 - Inventory Management

 - Payment Processing